Iodoacetamide

-2-Iodoacetamide is an alkylating agent used for peptide mapping purposes.
+Iodoacetamide (IAA) is an organic compound with the chemical formula ICH2CONH2|auto=1.
+It is an alkylating agent used for peptide mapping purposes.
 Its actions are similar to those of iodoacetate.
 It is commonly used to bind covalently with the thiol group of cysteine so the protein cannot form disulfide bonds.
-Also used in ubiquitin studies as an inhibitor of deubiquitinase enzymes (DUBs) because it alkylates the cysteine residues at the DUB active site.
+It is also used in ubiquitin studies as an inhibitor of deubiquitinase enzymes (DUBs) because it alkylates the cysteine residues at the DUB active site.

 Peptidase inhibitor

 Iodoacetamide is an irreversible inhibitor of all cysteine peptidases, with the mechanism of inhibition occurring from alkylation of the catalytic cysteine residue (see schematic).
 In comparison with its acid derivative, iodoacetate, iodoacetamide reacts substantially faster.
 This observation appears contradictory to standard chemical reactivity, however the presence of a favourable interaction between the positive imidazolium ion of the catalytic histidine and the negatively charged carboxyl-group of the iodoacetate is the reason for the increased relative activity of iodoacetamide.